Trás-os-Montes (film)

 Trás-os-Montes is a Portuguese independent docufictional and ethnofictional feature film, written, directed and edited by António Reis and Margarida Cordeiro and released in 1976.
 It takes its name from the Portuguese region of Trás-os-Montes from which the film emanated.

 Release and reception

-Uppon watching Trás-os-Montes the French filmmaker and anthropologist Jean Rouch wrote about the film:
+Upon watching Trás-os-Montes the French filmmaker and anthropologist Jean Rouch wrote about the film:

 For me, this film reveals a new cinematographic language.

 Since its release, the film has been part of the official selection of numerous film festivals and events, from 1976 to nowadays, where it has been awarded several prizes.
 Among them are: